Stavros (name)

-Stavros (/el/) is a Greek name.
-It comes from σταυρóς, the Christian cross, but is distinguished from it by having the accent on the first syllable rather than the second. (cf. Christos, as given name and surname).
-The word root comes from the verb ἵστημι which means "I make something stand, I stop".
+Stavros (/el/, Greek Σταύρος) is a Greek name.
+It comes from σταυρóς, the Christian cross, distinguished from it by having the accent on the first syllable (cf. Christos).
+It was adopted as a name commemorating the feast of the Exaltation of the Holy Cross.

-Unlike many other names of Greek origin (e.g. Alexander, Nicholas, Peter, Stephen) that have been adopted by many languages, Stavros is used as a given name most commonly by Greeks.
+Unlike other names of Greek origin (Alexander, Nicholas, Peter, Stephen) that have been adopted widely, Stavros as a given name is largely confined to Greeks.

-The female versions of the name are Stavroula (much more common) and Stavriani (rare).
+Female versions of the name are Stavroula (much more common) and Stavriani (rare).

+The nominative form Stavros is not used as a surname in Greek, but is sometimes found as a shortened form of, e.g., Stavropoulos, outside of Greece.
+The patronymic, in the genitive form Stavrou, is commonly found as a surname.

+In English, Stavros is sometimes anglicised as Steve, which actually is the English form of the Greek name Stephanos.